The Assassination of Jesse James by the Coward Robert Ford: Deakinizers

-Most of those shots were used for transitional moments, and the idea was to create the feeling of an old-time camera.
+[m]ost of those shots were used for transitional moments, and the idea was to create the feeling of an old-time camera.
 We weren't trying to be nostalgic, but we wanted those shots to be evocative.
 The idea sprang from an old photograph Andrew [Dominik] liked, and we did a lot of tests to mimic the look of the photo.
 Andrew had a whole lot of photographic references for the look of the movie, mainly the work of still photographers, but also images clipped from magazines, stills from Days of Heaven, and even Polaroids taken on location that looked interesting or unusual.
 He hung all of them up in the long corridor of the production office.
 That was a wonderful idea, because every day we'd all pass by [images] that immediately conveyed the tone of the movie he wanted to make.

+The studio reportedly hated these lenses, and pressured Dominik to eliminate their use.
+Both Deakins and Dominik eventually regretted their limited deployment and wished they had used them to shoot more of the film.

+Nemenz kept the four lenses it modified to shoot the film and was surprised to find them the subject of frequent rental requests.
+The set has come to be called the "Deakinizers", although Roger Deakins denies having coined the term.
+This table lists the lenses modified by Otto Nemenz.
+With the exception of the first, all Deakinizers are single element attachments that can be paired to any of the following Arri and Zeiss lenses: